 Enrolling in a cybersecurity course in Singapore can give you an edge in your career.
-The skills and knowledge you will learn in the training and education are practical and valuable in dealing with the modern challenges faced by government agencies, non-profit organizations and private companies.
+The skills and knowledge you will learn in the training and education are practical and valuable in dealing with the modern challenges faced by government agencies, non-profit organizations, and private companies.

-Just this February 2019, another cyber attack leaked the HIV statuses and personal information of at least 14,000 people.
+In just February 2019, another cyber attack leaked the HIV statuses and personal information of at least 14,000 people.
 The Ministry of Health disclosed that the data was in the illegal possession of a US citizen living in Singapore on an employment pass (source).

-Even before the cyber attack on SingHealth in 2018 and the HIV data breach in 2019, the Cyber Security Agency of Singapore (CSA) has already seen a growing trend in cyber threats back in 2017.
+Even before the cyber attack on SingHealth in 2018 and the HIV data breach in 2019, the Cyber Security Agency of Singapore (CSA) had already seen a growing trend in cyber threats back in 2017.
 These include malware infections, phishing and website defacements to Singapore’s Critical Information Infrastructure (CII) sectors, businesses and individuals.

 Cybersecurity jobs are not just limited to the computer and information industries.
-Especially in Singapore where technology and innovation are advanced, graduating from a cybersecurity course will open many doors for you in a wide range of industries.
+Especially in Singapore, where technology and innovation are advanced, graduating from a cybersecurity course will open many doors for you in a wide range of industries.
 For example, the mentioned 2018 SingHealth and 2019 HIV data incidents are both in the healthcare industry.
 Businesses in the financial services and insurance industries are also in great demand for cybersecurity specialists to ensure the protection of highly confidential information.
-Any business from small-sized ones to global corporations relying on internet connectivity in its operations can benefit from cybersecurity professionals.
+Any business, from small-sized ones to global corporations relying on internet connectivity in its operations, can benefit from cybersecurity professionals.

 You will run into various challenges as a cybersecurity professional especially since cyber attacks are getting rampant.
 Thus, keeping yourself well-informed and ahead of the latest cybersecurity issues by enrolling in a course or seminar is highly recommended to keep up with the demands of the job.